shsun1003/SSQiPan/README.md

 (4) Displays winning rate curves for every stone, letting you observe a good or bad moves immediately (See attached Winrate Curves.png).

 (5) The installation is simple.
 Just download the zip file and uncompress its content into a folder, then you may play by double-clicking "SSQiPan.exe".
 Or, I would recomend, you may create a shortcut on the desktop.
 For the KataGO engine (which is one of the strongest AI GO freely avaiable), some lines in both default_gtp.cfg and analysis.cfg (or whatever you renamed).
-The most import three lines need to be set to "true" as below.
+The most import three lines need to be set to "true" as below (See attached KataGO Config.png).

   logToStderr = true